Codecademy/docs/content/python/concepts/built-in-functions/terms/str/str.md

   - 'paths/data-science'
 ---

 Takes in a value that can be converted into a string, and returns a copy of the value in the `string` datatype.
+If nothing is passed into `str()`, then an empty string is returned.

 ## Syntax